50 Clever Ways to Instantly Add Value to Your Home

 Add some light in the kitchen.

-“Adding under the counter lights will also really brighten up the space,” says Ralph DiBugnara, President of Home Qualified and VP at Residential Home Funding.
-Luckily, all it takes is a few inexpensive stick-up LED lights to achieve the look you want.
+“Adding under-the-counter lights will really brighten up [a kitchen] space,” says Ralph DiBugnara, president of Home Qualified and vice president of Residential Home Funding.
+Luckily, all it takes is a few stick-up LED lights to achieve the look you want, so this is an affordable and easy way to increase your home’s value.

 Go for energy-efficient appliances.

-“An investment in new energy efficient appliances will not only make it look better but will save you money on your electric bills,” says DiBugnara.
+Eager to make your kitchen a major selling point for your home?
+“An investment in new energy-efficient appliances will not only make [your kitchen] look better, but will save you money on your electric bills,” says DiBugnara.

 Go bold with your bathroom color.